yongdd/langevin-fts/README.md

 # Contribution
 + Most of python scripts implemented with this library are welcome.
 They could be very simple scripts for specific polymer morphologies, or modified versions of `scft.py`, `lfts.py`, etc.
 + Changing C++/CUDA codes by yourself is not recommended.
 If you want to add new features to this python library, please send me sample codes.
++ They should contain sample results, test codes, or desired outputs to check whether they work correctly.
 + There should be relevant published literatures.
-And, they should contains sample results, test codes, or desired outputs to check whether they work correctly.
 + Currently, this library is updated without considering its compatibility with previous versions.
 I will keep managing the contributed codes so that they can be executed in the updated version.
 + **Contributed codes must not contains GPL-licensed codes.**
 + **Please do not send me exclusive codes of your lab.
 Make sure that they are allowed as open-source.**